ImgBotApp/jasonrudolph.github.io/blog/_posts/2012-09-11-clojurescript-4-things-that-might-worry-you-but-should-not.md

 ---
-title: "ClojureScript: 4 Things That Might Worry You, but Shouldn't"
+title: "ClojureScript: 4 things that might worry you, but shouldn't"
 layout: post
 tags:
 - clojurescript